LETHAL ACRODERMATITIS (LAD)

-Lethal Acrodermatitis is a serious inherited skin condition in Bull Terriers which causes early death.
-This disease causes severe retardation of growth, thick skin and painful blisters on the muzzle, eyes, nose, ears, feet, and mucous membranes which eventually leads to pneumonia and death.
+Lethal Acrodermatitis is a serious inherited skin condition in Miniature Bull Terriers, which causes early death.
+This disease causes severe retardation of growth, thick skin and painful blisters on the muzzle, eyes, nose, ears, feet, and mucous membranes, which eventually leads to pneumonia and death.
 The most commonly affected areas are the muzzle, ears, feet, legs, and groin.
 Most breeders can recognize the disease in the puppy by the time it is six to eight weeks old because it is less than half the size of the other puppies in the litter and has flat, splayed feet with dermatitis.

 Symptoms of Lethal Acrodermatitis in Dogs